lvpp/jcosmo-docs/docs/vle.md

 #### 2. Phi-Phi Method

 The second possibility for VLE modeling is to use the fugacity coefficient for both the liquid and vapor phases.
-This is done for mixtures where pressure plays a significant role, which the activity coefficient approach is unsuitable [@Koretsky2012;@Smith2007]:
+This is done for mixtures where pressure plays a significant role, which the activity coefficient approach is unsuitable:

 $$y_{i}\hat{\phi}_{i}^{V} = x_{i}\hat{\phi}_{i}^{L} \tag{15}$$